kevinpowell/balancer/Readme.md

 # A hacked together single/dual plane balancer (for cheap)

 ## System components:
-  -*Rasberry pi 4
+  - *Rasberry pi 4
-  -Prototyping had for rpi 4
+  - Prototyping had for rpi 4
-  -MCP3008 adc
+  - MCP3008 adc
-  -IR LED/photoresistor proximity detector
+  - IR LED/photoresistor proximity detector
-  -2 displacement to volatage transducers (initial system used small speakers)
+  - 2 displacement to volatage transducers (initial system used small speakers)

 ## Assembly:
-  -Install RPi OS and upgrade to latest packages
+  - Install RPi OS and upgrade to latest packages
-  -Test system used custom 5.6.19 kernel with RT patchset -Connect MCP3008 to spi0 on rpi
+  - Test system used custom 5.6.19 kernel with RT patchset
+  - Connect MCP3008 to spi0 on rpi
-  -Connect transducer 1 to first differential channel on mcp -Connect transducer 2 to second differential channel on mcp -Connect IR sensor output to ch7 on mcp
+  - Connect transducer 1 to first differential channel on mcp
+  - Connect transducer 2 to second differential channel on mcp
+  - Connect IR sensor output to ch7 on mcp

 ## Configure System:
-  -Enable spi: add "dtparam=spi=on" to config.txt
+  - Enable spi: add "dtparam=spi=on" to config.txt
-  -Enable mcp iio driver: add "dtoverlay=mcp3008:spi0-0-present,spi0-0-speed=18000000" to config.txt -Build pcmcnt_mod kernel module and arrange for it to be loaded at boot -Build the collect_3008 executable (via make) and arrange for it to be in your path -Install the python module (written for Python3 only!) in whatever way seems best (e.g. python setup.py develop --user)
+  - Enable mcp iio driver: add "dtoverlay=mcp3008:spi0-0-present,spi0-0-speed=18000000" to config.txt
+  - Build pcmcnt_mod kernel module and arrange for it to be loaded at boot
+  - Build the collect_3008 executable (via make) and arrange for it to be in your path
+  - Install the python module (written for Python3 only!) in whatever way seems best (e.g. python setup.py develop --user)

 ## Software Overview:
   There are three parts to the software system: small kernel module, C code to capture samples, Python code for data processing